-Africa is the world's second largest continent.
-More than three times the size of the United States, it is home to enormous mountains, tropical rainforests, grassy savannas, three large deserts, and the world's longest river.
+Africa is the world's second largest continent and has more than 54 countries.
+More than three times the size of the United States, it is home to enormous mountains, tropical rain forests, grassy savannas, three large deserts, and the world's longest river.

 Africa also has many islands off the mainland.
 Most of the continent is warm because it is located along the Equator.
 There are thousands of miles of coastline but few natural harbors.